niraj8/niraj8/collected.md

 title: collected
 description: A collection of quotes, notes, links and other things I've collected over time.
 ---
+2025-01-01
+> When outer roles do not fit the shape of one's soul, a terrible one-sidedness occurs. - James Hollis

 2024-04-05
 > The easy cure for analysis paralysis is doing something stupid and making people explain to you why it's wrong.
 Iterate on that until you run out of wrong. - [candied_orange on Stack Overflow](https://softwareengineering.stackexchange.com/a/444099/92068)